sighmon/open-archive.org-Website-2019/about.md

  <p><b>Beatrice Martini</b>
 <br>

-<p>Beatrice is a Digital HKS Fellow at Harvard's Kennedy School.
-Formerly, she lead the Human Rights Technology program at Aspiration, a nonprofit connecting organizations, foundations and activists with software solutions, strategy and technology skills that help them better carry out their missions.
-She participates in open source technology initiatives and peer-learning projects as contributor, facilitator, advisor, and mentor.
-She also serves in a formal advisory role with The Center for Tech Cultivation.
-While at Open Knowledge International, she curated and organized the Open Knowledge Conference 2013 and Open Knowledge Festival 2014.
+<p>Beatrice is a Research Fellow at the digital HKS program at the Harvard Kennedy School.
+She has a profound passion for the Internet and its workings, professional experience in the field of human rights and technology, and insight into contributing to advocacy efforts at international levels.
+Her current research focuses on the implications of Internet infrastructure design on human rights.

+Over the past 10 years Beatrice has worked on several projects leveraging open source technology in support of justice and rights efforts.
+She led the Human Rights Technology program at Aspiration, worked at Open Knowledge International, and currently serves in a formal advisory role with the Center for Tech Cultivation.
 </p>
 <br>